lfzhou917/academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Ph.D. student in Electrical & Computer Engineering"
-  institution = "Virginia Tech"
-  year = Expected in 2019
+  course = "Ph.D. student in Electrical & Computer Engineering, Expected in" institution = "Virginia Tech" year = 2019

 [[education.courses]]
   course = "M.S. in Control Science and Engineering"